Modern cars get more and more functions every year.

-The same thing applies to these gears, and the only differences is the speed of the gear.
-The number behind tells you what gear should be locked.
-The letter L stands for Low, which is a gear lower than the first gear in most cases.
+The same applies to these gears, and the only difference is the speed of the transmission.
+The number behind it tells you which gear should be locked.
+The letter L stands for Low, which is in most cases a lower gear than the first gear.

-This does depend on the situation, and you need to have some common sense when selecting this to make sure your engine is not revving too high or too low.
-This does also depend on what gear ratio your gearbox and axle have, so it’s an impossible question to give an exact answer for all car models.
+This depends on the situation, and you need to use common sense when making your choice to ensure that your engine does not rev too high or too low.
+It also depends on what gear ratio your gearbox and axle have, so it is impossible to give an exact answer for all car models.

-However, if you are stuck in snow, you do probably want to select the lowest or 2nd gear not to make the wheels to spin too fast.
-This will only cause the wheels to turn down into the snow and will get you even more stuck than before.
+However, if you get stuck in the snow, you will probably want to choose the lowest or second gear to prevent the wheels from spinning too fast.
+This will only cause the wheels to spin down into the snow and you will be stuck even more than before.

-If you are going uphill at slippery surfaces, you may want to choose the D3 or the D4 gear.
-If you are going to use it as an engine brake, you have to try yourself if the 2nd, 3rd or the 4th gear will give you the best engine brake without revving too high.
-A recommended RPM is around 3.000 RPM’s when going downhill, and you can even go higher in some situation if it’s steep.
+If you are driving uphill on a slippery surface, you may want to select gear D3 or D4.
+If you want to use it as an engine brake, you will have to try out for yourself whether 2nd, 3rd, or 4th gear gives the best engine brake without too high a speed.
+A recommended RPM is about 3,000 RPM downhill, and you can even go higher if the hill is exceptionally steep.

-If you are going deeper into it, the D3 gear is perfect for a lot of different situations if you know when you should use it.
-This information can save you a lot of money from brake pads and disc replacements if you are living in an area with bad terrain or steep hills.
-It can also save you if you ever get stuck in mud or snow with your car.
+As you get deeper into the subject, the D3 transmission is perfect for many different situations, if you know when to use it.
+This information can save you a lot of money by avoiding the need to replace brake pads and discs, especially if you live in an area with bad terrain or steep hills.
+It can also save you if you ever get stuck with your car in mud or snow.

-I do hope that you have learned some things from this article and you are not comfortable to use this gear to your advantage.
-If you have any more questions about this topic that you would like to get answered, comment down below and I will answer all your questions as fast as possible.
-If you have any other questions, you can check out our other posts by using the search function on our site.
+I hope you have learned some things from this article and feel comfortable using this equipment to your advantage.
+If you have any further questions about this topic that you would like to have answered, please comment below and I will answer all your questions as soon as possible.
+If you have any further questions, you can view our other posts by using the search function on our website.